Summary

 State of Ohio v.
 Peter A. Beck, Hamilton County Common Pleas Case Nos.
 B 1304320 and B 1400589

-After a two-and-a-half-year investigation by the Department of Labor, the IRS, the FBI and the Ohio Division of Securities, the state of Ohio alleged that Peter A. Beck, a former Ohio State Representative, local politician and respected certified public accountant, used his political influence and conspired to steal over $2 million from individuals who invested in Christopher Technologies, a start-up tech company, and TML Consulting, a company owned by one of the co-conspirators, Thomas Lysaght.
-Mr. Beck was one of six co-defendants indicted on 63 charges of securities fraud, theft, perjury, wire fraud, telecommunications fraud, money laundering and engaging in a pattern of corrupt activity.
+After a two-and-a-half-year investigation by the Department of Labor, the IRS, the FBI, and the Ohio Division of Securities, the state of Ohio alleged that Peter A. Beck, a former Ohio State Representative, local politician, and respected certified public accountant, used his political influence and conspired to steal more than $2 million from individuals who invested in Christopher Technologies, a start-up tech company, and TML Consulting, a company owned by one of the co-conspirators, Thomas Lysaght.
+Mr. Beck was one of six co-defendants indicted on 63 charges of securities fraud, theft, perjury, wire fraud, telecommunications fraud, money laundering, and engaging in a pattern of corrupt activity.
 All of Mr. Beck’s co-defendants either pled guilty or were dismissed, and each was required to testify against Mr. Beck as part of their plea.

-The Taft team, led by Chad and Ralph Kohnen, represented Mr. Beck at trial.
-After more than 10 weeks of testimony, Mr. Beck was acquitted on all but 13 of the charges, including the most serious charge of engaging in a pattern of corrupt activity.
+After more than 10 weeks of trial with Chad as co-lead counsel, Mr. Beck was acquitted on all but 13 of the charges, including the most serious charge of engaging in a pattern of corrupt activity.
+Later, 10 of the 13 convictions were overturned on appeal, meaning Mr. Beck was ultimately only convicted on three of his 63 charges.

 United States v.
 George Lang, Case No. 1:10-cr-00134 (S.D.
 Ohio)

 Only 47 days after indictment, the case went to trial.
-Following eight days of trial, led by Chad and Ralph Kohnen, the jury returned a not guilty verdict.
+Following eight days of trial led by Chad and Taft partner Ralph Kohnen, the jury returned a full not guilty verdict.
 Mr. Lang was fully exonerated.